-Maria Camila Ruiz, Labor Advisor
+Maria Camila Ruiz, Retail Labor Manager

 In current times, constant change is the norm for any business.
 Adapting to it is the key to thrive.
 Your labor or workforce management (WFM) solution must be agile enough to quickly integrate those business changes into modifications in the forecasting, planning, scheduling, and time and attendance of your workforce.

 Solving workforce management challenges, including selecting and implementing a WFM solution, is a journey.
 For a journey to be valuable, you need to know where you want to go.
 Your expectations for your WFM solution, as well as how well you use the chosen solution, will determine the magnitude of the impact it will make on your organization.
 It is vital to have a vision of the future of your organization and to keep referring to that vision at every step of the way.
 Some things to review as you establish your vision include:

 - What is or should be your labor approach?